Knetic/hotcake/INTERNALS.md

         // create a new class, which will be returned.
         Surrogate = function()
         {
-            newClassDefinition.apply(this, arguments);
+            // call the new constructor whenever this class creates a new object. newClassDefinition.apply(this, arguments);
         }

         // copy the definition of "newClassDefinition" into the old class' prototype,
-        // and the surrogate class.
+        // and to the new surrogate class.
+        // this way, anything using the old class' methods will be updated to
-        fkeys = Object.keys(originalClass.prototype);
+        // use the new methods, just like with "extend". fkeys = Object.keys(originalClass.prototype);
         for(var i = 0; i < fkeys.length; i++)
         {